CircuitSpells/Notes/Kubernetes.md

         - containerPort: 8080
 ```

-note that the `initContainers` is an array whose containers will spun/down in the order that they are defined in.
+note that `initContainers` is an array whose containers will spin up/down in the order that they are defined in.
+The next container does not spin up until the previous one returns a successful exit (`exit code 0`).

 sidecar pattern: